mvsanghvi/Lit-Review/Embryology+Somitogenesis/Hippo Pathway/YAP/YAP contributes to DNA methylation remodeling upon mouse embryonic stem cell differentiation.md

 - GFP-expressing ESCs under control of neural-specific promoter (alpha1-tubulin gene)
 - YAP KD cells were induced to differentiate towards neuroectodermal fate
 - Number of GFP-positive cells significantly decreased in YAP KD since first step of differentiation
+# Transient KD of YAP causes perturbation of homeostasis ESCs
+- Surviving cells seem to be unable to differentiate properly
+	- Suggests that the transient down-regulation of YAP stably affect the signature of selected sub-populations of surviving cells